Albert Samama Chikly

-Albert Samama Chikly (24 January 1872 – December 28, 1934), was a Tunisian filmmaker and photographer.
+Albert Samama Chikly (24 January 1872 – 28 December 1934), was a Tunisian filmmaker and photographer.
 Considered one of the earliest pillars in World Cinema, Albert was a photographer, filmmaker, technophile, adventurer, and cyclist.

-Personal life
+Personal life and Death

 He was born on 24 January 1872 in Tunis, Tunisia to a wealthy Tunisian Jewish family.
 His father David Samama, was a banker of the Bey who established a banking institution that later become the Bank of Tunisia.
 His mother was a housewife.
 Albert continued his studies with Charles Lavigerie and then with the Jesuits in Marseille.
 He was a traveler that traveled to Cape Horn, China and Australia frequently even at young age.
 He received his nickname 'Chikli' from the brotherhood of firefighters of the island of Chikly, a small island on Lake Tunis.

 He was married to Bianca Ferrero, an Italian-born woman from Savoy, who was a musician.
 The couple had one daughter Haydée Tamzali.
 He later acquired French nationality.

 Albert died in 1934 in Tunis at the age of 62 and buried in the Jewish cemetery called the Borgel.